 What Does a Phlebotomist Do?

-If the sight of blood doesn’t make you squeamish, then a career as a phlebotomist might be for you.
-They draw and prepare blood for medical testing, transfusions or donation.
-Phlebotomists collect blood through veins (venipuncture) or finger pricks (capillary sample).
-They work in hospitals, outpatient care facilities, diagnostic laboratories and blood donation centers.
-Night and weekend shifts are often required.
+If the sight of blood doesn’t make you squeamish, then a career as a phlebotomist could be for you.
+Phlebotomy technicians draw and prepare blood for medical tests, transfusions or donations.
+(Don’t let the funny name confuse you; it comes from the Greek work for vein.)

 - Explain blood draw or transfusion process to patients